-A material weakness in our internal control over financial reporting has been identified, and if we fail to maintain effective internal control over financial reporting, our ability to accurately and timely report our financial results in accordance with U.S. GAAP may be materially and adversely affected.
+If we fail to maintain effective internal control over financial reporting, our ability to accurately and timely report our financial results in accordance with U.S. GAAP may be materially and adversely affected.
 In addition, investor confidence in us and the market price of our ADSs may decline significantly.